Locations:

 You can lower your sodium intake by reading nutrition labels carefully at the grocery store and using less (or no) salt when you’re cooking.
 And you can start small.

 “The typical American diet is very high in sodium, so it’s hard to cut out lots of salt at once.
-That’s a huge change for many people,” Dr. Cavanaugh adds.
+That’s a huge change for many people,” Dr. Cavanaugh recognizes.
 “It’s reasonable and very attainable, though, to cut your sodium intake by a gram a day.
 Any reduction in salt is going to be helpful.”

 Gradually reducing your sodium intake will make a difference — without making you feel like you’re making a big sacrifice to keep your kidneys healthy.